Loading...

 Prompt caching

-You may add a cache_control breakpoint on compaction blocks, which caches the full system prompt along with the summarized content.
+Compaction works well with prompt caching.
+You can add a cache_control breakpoint on compaction blocks to cache the summarized content.
 The original compacted content is ignored.

 {